 Common viruses as Alzheimer’s triggers? – Combined effect of cold sores and chickenpox viruses could promote dementia

-Viral double whammy: Anyone who has cold sores and has had chickenpox in the past could have an increased risk of Alzheimer’s.
+Viral double whammy: Anyone who has cold sores and has had chickenpox in the past might have an increased risk of Alzheimer’s.
 Because when the viral pathogens of both diseases – the herpes simplex virus and the varicella zoster virus – come together in the brain, this can trigger the formation of Alzheimer’s-typical protein plaques.
 The reason for this is probably an inflammatory reaction that reactivates the dormant herpes virus, a research team reports.

 The virus herpes simplex 1 causes cold sores, but is also suspected of being a trigger of Alzheimer’s dementia. © CDC/ Fred Murphy, Sylvia Whitfield